The University approval process for approving new disciplines and programmes, and major modifications to programmes comprises of the following:

 - Submission to the Programme Management Board (where appropriate)

 - Submission to the University Studies Committee (where appropriate)

 Schools have the authority to approve new and modified courses as well as minor modifications to programmes.

-The procedures for approval of disciplines, programmes and courses have been revised in view of the introduction of the Student Administration Service (SAS) system in May 2010.
+The University procedures below have been revised in view of the introduction of the Student Administration Service (SAS) system in May 2010.

 Section 1: Approval procedures

 Please read the appropriate sections in Guidelines on the Approval of Disciplines, Programmes and Courses before submitting proposals to the Studies Committee or to School Committees.

 Section 2: PAMS Guidance notes

 Please refer to the guidance notes below, on how to create and modify programmes and course within PAMS.

 - How to create a new programme proposal in PAMS (P0488)